What do the results of the elections mean? - NewsBreak

 – What happened?

-The Tories suffered a loss of more than 400 councillors in elections across England, Wales and Scotland.
+The Tories suffered a loss of almost 400 councillors in elections across England, Wales and Scotland.

 Boris Johnson’s party also lost control of key authorities including Wandsworth and Westminster in London, both seized by Labour after decades of Conservative control.